kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/amp-with-remote-write.md

 ```
 {% endcode %}

-### Setting up the environment:
+## Setting up the environment:

-#### Step 1: Set environment variables for integrating Kubecost with Amazon Managed Service for Prometheus

-Run the following command to set environment variables for integrating Kubecost with Amazon Managed Service for Prometheus:
+1. Run the following command to set environment variables for integrating Kubecost with Amazon Managed Service for Prometheus:

 {% code overflow="wrap" %}
 ```bash